Robust Quickest Change Detection in Non-Stationary Processes: Robust Optimality in a Minimax Setting

-The last equation proves the robust optimality of the stopping rule $\bar{\tau}_c^*$ for the problem in \eqref{eq:robustProbmini}.
-We again note that if the rule $\bar{\tau}_c^*$ is exactly optimal for $\bar{G}$, then the $o(1)$ terms will be identically zero, and we will get exact robust optimality of $\bar{\tau}_c^*$ for the post-change family. \end{proof}
+\rcn{Thus, if the stopping rule $\bar{\tau}_c^*$ in \eqref{eq:LFLCUSUM} is exactly optimal for \eqref{eq:QCDproblem2} when the post-change law is LFL, namely $\{\bar{G}\}$, then the $o^*(1)$ terms will be identically zero, and we will get exact robust optimality of $\bar{\tau}_c^*$ for the problem in \eqref{eq:robustProb}.
+If the rule $\bar{\tau}_c^*$ is asymptotically optimal for $\bar{G}$, then the $o^*(1)$ terms is the same as $o(1)$ which goes to zero in the limit $\alpha \to 0$. } \end{proof}